-No so long ago, it was uncommon to hear of a couple getting a divorce at age 50 or older.
+No so long ago, it was uncommon to hear of a couple divorcing after 50 or older.
 That is no longer the case.
 Changing social views of divorce, an aging population, and new laws have all contributed to a dramatic increase in the number of divorces in this age bracket.
 In some ways, these divorces are like all others; however, there are some special considerations in these cases.
+Talk to a divorce lawyer near you to address some of these issues.

 - Medicaid.
 When marriages degenerate, individuals over age 50 (more so than their younger counterparts) will often separate but not immediately divorce.
 If you have such a relationship, it is important to consider the effects of a divorce from a Medicaid planning perspective, even if you have a prenuptial agreement